 Though none of the guests saw who did it, a dark shadow passed over the hub of Main Street, blocking out the sun.
 When it retreated, all that was left was left of the statue of Walt Disney and Mickey Mouse was a pile of rubble.
 Once the park had been shut down, Mickey himself came on the scene.
 This was horrible, and the mouse's hands shook as workers attempted to clean up the rubble.

 Mickey felt his mouth go dry.
-One man's dream really gone? " What about the documents?" he managed to grind out.
+One Man's Dream really gone?

 "All accounted for sir.
 But I'm afraid that the building itself is destroyed," and Mickey had to hold back tears.
 First Walt's Statue, now his attraction at MGM.

 It was bad enough that it was four days to the 46th anniversary of Walt Disney's death, but some of the only remnants in the parks of him were now being destroyed!
-Mickey clenched his fingers in anger. " Sir, are you still there?
-There's one more thing you should know, but it's bad" said the worker on the other side. " Bad!
-What can possibly be worse then al this?" he asked, his eyes clouded with rage. " When we were making sure everybody was ok, some pieces of the floorboards were still intact," said the worker, fear in his voice as he recalled what he saw.
+Mickey clenched his fingers in anger.

-"These floor boards weren't burned badly, and, there was a message burned into some.
-It said, the time has come, and ten will pay for what they did.
+"These floor boards weren't burned badly, but there was a message burned into some.
+It said, "The time has come, and ten will pay for what they did."
 Does that mean anything to you?
 Hello?" he asked, as the call dropped.

 Mickey had snapped the phone shut, running as quickly as he could to the castle.
 This wasn't just mere destruction; this was a warning.
 He prayed he was wrong, but he had a horrible feeling that the ten that would pay were the girls.
-They may have been the hero's, but now he was going to do whatever he could to save them.
+They may have been the heroes, but now he was going to do whatever he could to save them.
 He had to.
 He at least owed them that much.